-More than 8,000 Xarelto lawsuits currently await trial.
-Similar lawsuits against blood thinner Pradaxa resulted in a $650 million settlement.
+Thousands of Xarelto lawsuits await trial.
+Similar lawsuits against Pradaxa resulted in a $650 million settlement.

 Xarelto, the blood thinner manufactured by Bayer and marketed by Janssen Pharmaceuticals (subsidiary of Johnson & Johnson), has been linked to thousands of adverse events and fatalities among patients.
 The medication was approved by the FDA in 2011 as a superior alternative to anticoagulants like warfarin, and has since been prescribed to more than 23 million patients worldwide.
 However, Xarelto is linked to a high risk of excessive bleeding, without an antidote to stop it.

 Thousands of personal injury and wrongful death lawsuits await trial in a multidistrict litigation and mass tort against Bayer and Janssen Pharmaceuticals.
-Similar pharmaceutical litigation suggests that these lawsuits could result in millions of dollars in compensation.
+If you or a loved one suffered an extreme bleeding event after taking Xarelto, contact us today for a free, no-obligation legal consultation.

 The complaints allege that Janssen Pharmaceuticals failed to warn clients about the severe side effects of taking Xarelto, including excessive bleeding which the drug has no antidote for.